 Flight Rules Description Documentation Visual Flight Rules (VFR) Using the VFR flight rules, the pilot must be able to operate the aircraft with visual reference to the ground, and by visually avoiding obstructions and other aircraft.
-Minimum level: • 1000ft/300m above the highest obstacle within a radius of 600 m from the aircraft over the congested areas of cities, towns or settlements or over an open-air assembly of persons; • 500ft/150m above the ground or water.
-Unless authorized by the appropriate ATS authority, VFR flights shall not be operated: • above FL 200; • at transonic and supersonic speed.
-ICAO Annex 2, Chapter 4 SERA 5001-5010 [2], [19], [29] Instrument Flight Rules (IFR) Aircraft shall be equipped with suitable instruments and with navigation equipment appropriate to the route flown.
+ICAO Annex 2, Chapter 4 SERA 5001-5010 [2], [19], [33] Minimum level: 1000ft/300m above the highest obstacle within a radius of 600 m from the aircraft over the congested areas of cities, towns or settlements or over an open-air assembly of persons; 500ft/150m above the ground or water.
+Unless authorized by the appropriate ATS authority, VFR flights shall not be operated: above FL 200; at transonic and supersonic speed.
+Instrument Flight Rules (IFR) Aircraft shall be equipped with suitable instruments and with navigation equipment appropriate to the route flown.
 For the IFR, the limits are usually defined by the state in which the aircraft is being flown.
-Minimum level: ICAO Annex 2, Chapter 5 SERA 5015-5025 [2], [19], [29]
+ICAO Annex 2, Chapter 5 SERA 5015-5025 [2], [19], [33]

-All IFR flights shall be flown except for take-off, landing or except by permission from the appropriate authority:

-- At a level which is not below the minimum flight altitude established by the local regulations (published on charts); - At a level which is a least 600m (2000ft) above the highest obstacle located within 8km of the estimated position of the aircraft, in mountainous areas, when no minimum flight altitude has been established; - At a level which is a least 300m (1000ft) above the highest obstacle located within 8km of the estimated position of the aircraft, elsewhere than the two first items, when no minimum flight altitude has been established.
+All IFR flights shall be flown except for take-off, landing or except by permission from the appropriate authority: At a level which is not below the minimum flight altitude established by the local regulations (published on charts); At a level which is a least 600m (2000ft) above the highest obstacle located within 8km of the estimated position of the aircraft, in mountainous areas, when no minimum flight altitude has been established; At a level which is a least 300m (1000ft) above the highest obstacle located within 8km of the estimated position of the aircraft, elsewhere than the two first items, when no minimum flight altitude has been established.